hpi-swt2/connections-portal/README.md

 * `rake devise:create_demo_user` Create a demo user (note _email & password_)
 * `rails s` Start the Rails development server (default: _localhost:3000_) and log in using the demo credentials
 * `bundle exec rspec` Run the tests (using the [RSpec](http://rspec.info/) test framework)

-## Deployment

-The tested main branch and dev branch are automatically deployed to Heroku when all tests run successfully.
-Further information on the test runs and deployments can be found in the Github-Actions tab.

-You can find the currently deployed main version at [https://connections-portal-main.herokuapp.com/](https://connections-portal-main.herokuapp.com/) and the currently deployed dev version at [https://connections-portal-dev.herokuapp.com/](https://connections-portal-dev.herokuapp.com/).

 ## Developer Guide